xrdocs/automation/_tutorials/using-cisco-wae-to-run-sim-on-network-models-from-OE.md

 Crosswork Optimization Engine is an effective tool for creating network intent through the implementation and visualization of Segment Routing Traffic Engineering (SR-TE) policies and for addressing transient network congestion through Local Congestion Mitigation (LCM) and its use of Tactical Traffic Engineering (TTE) SR-TE policies.

 The WAN Automation Engine (WAE) works hand-in-hand with Crosswork Optimization Engine to address  requirements of different aspects of capacity management, ranging from long-term network engineering to capacity planning and traffic engineering.
-This allows the network to operate at an optimum level at all times.
+This allows the network to operate at a optimal level during most times.

 The WAN Automation Engine is also useful for simulation analysis, in determining potential network hotspots during failure scenarios.